sphido/sphido.cz/content/index.md

 # A rocket 🚀 fast, 💭 light-weight and flexible static site 🤖 generator.

 I know, another [static site generator](https://github.com/collections/static-site-generators)!
 This one's different - it's totally minimalistic.
 Basically, it's just two functions.
-Fist one, the `getPages()` function allows you to load a list of pages and `getPages()` allows you to iterate over them.
+Fist one, the `getPages()` function allows you to load a list of pages and `allPages()` allows you to iterate over them.

 You get a static site generator that is: